 Now the @EnableAutoConfiguration annotation is even better.
 It makes Spring guess the configuration based on the JAR files available on the classpath.
 It can figure out what libraries you use and preconfigure their components without you lifting a finger.
 It is how all the spring-boot-starter libraries work.
 Meaning it's a major lifesaver both when you're just starting to work with a library as well as when you know and trust the default config to be reasonable.

-Important Spring Boot Web Annotations
+Important Spring MVC Web Annotations

 The following annotations make Spring configure your app to be a web application, capable of serving the HTTP response.